Happy Birthday baby Mae!

 A Note For the Reader:

-When I was pregnant with my first child, I had a friend who lived across the street from me give me a book about hyponobirthing.
-The stories and ideas resonated with me.
+When I was pregnant with my first child, I had a friend who lived across the street from me, who gave me a book about HyponoBirthing®.
+The stories and ideas, that I read about in this book, resonated with me.
 There was another family friend that entered my life at the same time and did a couple of hypnosis sessions with me.
 It was so easy for me to release and feel ease as she was speaking.
-These practices led me to practicing deep breathing to music daily.
-This practice, usually resulting in me falling asleep, but that full-immersive exercise felt so good during my pregnancy.
+This book and these sessions led me to practicing deep breathing to music daily.

 If I chose to write many stories, during my first pregnancy I could portray the overarching story, that this boy is a miracle, determined to be here!
 That is what makes this part of the story so difficult to write.

 After waiting, walking, praying, squatting, swimming, and waiting again I made a choice to go to the hospital for a scheduled induction a week after baby boy’s due date.
-The doctor told me that she would be in the hospital all night.
-AND, I saw her one time that night.
+The doctor told me that she would be in the hospital all night, the timing was right for me to be induced.

 She recommended that I start with a vaginally inserted drug called CERVIDIL.
 It’s purpose is to promote the cervix or the inner vaginal opening to soften so it will be able to open more easily.
-I had agreed to go into the hospital at 7:00 PM, I would receive the drug and sleep through the night and they would start Pitocin (a synthetic hormone that is placed in the body through IV to start uterine contractions).
+I had agreed to go into the hospital at 7:00 PM.
+The promise made, was that I would receive the drug, and sleep through the night and the staff would start Pitocin (a synthetic hormone that is placed in the body through IV to start uterine contractions) in the morning.

 It didn’t take very long after receiving the CERVIDIL that my uterus was contracting.
 In fact it was contracting with such force and I wasn’t getting a break.
-It was aggressive and dangerous for the body, so the labor and delivery nurse made her best call, (I’m sure with the help of the doctor) and gave me a shot of muscle relaxers.
+It was aggressive and dangerous for the body, so the labor and delivery nurse made her best call, and gave me a shot of muscle relaxers.
 It was supposed to slow down the extreme reaction that my body had to the CERVIDIL.
 Then intense shaking and convulsions overtook my body.

 The nurse again consulted with the doctor by phone and the doctor told her to give me another dose of CERVIDIL.
 The nurse was present with me, she had seen what the drug did to me, and the danger that it had put the baby in.
 We made a better judgement call to not do that to my body again.

 I was shocked when they didn’t let me rest and recover from the intense event my body went through.
 Instead the nurse turned on the IV with Pitocin and I started the next phase of my labor journey.
 I was up all night as the wave of contractions passed through me.
-I tried to sleep, so I was having surges in bed, without much mobility.
+I tried to sleep, so the surges I was having were all in bed.
+It was extremely uncomfortable.

-It was so disappointing.
-I never saw the doctor again until it was time for delivery.
+I was so disappointed.
+Through all of the physical stress, I never saw the doctor again until it was time for delivery.

-I was in a dark room, in bed, my body working and moving all night in order to have this baby.
+I was in a dark room, in bed, my body working and moving and compressing all night.

-I did have ear buds in as and rhythmic music comforting, me as I imagined that I was leading the orchestra.
+I did have ear buds in and rhythmic music comforted me through the surges.
+I imagined that I was leading the orchestra.
 This is how I made it through each tightening and loosening action of the uterus.

-If only I would have had a little rebel in me, I would have not said anything and had my baby inside the bath tub, where I was warm and could easily squat as the natural pressure and the bouancy from the water could have assisted my baby out.
+If only I would have had a little rebel in me, I would have not said anything and had my baby inside the bath tub.
+It was the perfect atmosphere.
+I was warm and could have easily entered a squat and allowed the the natural pressure of the contractions to guide my baby out.

 Then the worst thing of all happened!
 THE WORST INVENTION EVER MADE FOR THE BIRTHING MOTHER…